enxuantan1030/COMP2042_CW_hfyet3/README.md

 # Installation
 1. Install any Java IDE.**HIGHLY RECOMMENDED IntelliJ**</br>
 2. Download repository as ZIP file- https://github.com/enxuantan1030/COMP2042_CW_hfyet3 </br>
+3. Build file
-3. Run program in terminal.
+4. Run the program

 #Javadoc documentation Path
 /javadoc/com.example.demo/module-summary.html

 # Features Implemented
-- Game Audio (Able to unmute/mute)
+- Game Audio
 - Mouse Hover buttons effects, Theme gradient
 - Menu Scene
   - **START** button
   - **QUIT** button
+    - Alert Window will pop out to ask for confirmation
   - **THEMES** drop down menu as 6 themes can be chosen
   - **DIFFICULTY** drop down menu as 5 difficulties can be chosen
+  - **M** button to mute/unmute game audio
   - **LEADER BOARD** button (Hish score table is sorted from highest to lowest)
   - Able to register new names with characters ONLY into file after clicking **START**

 - Game Scene
   - 2048 game works properly
-  - Display player's score on the right side
+  - Display player's score
+  - Display time used in the game
   - **M** key (return to menu)
     - Alert Window will pop out to ask for confirmation
   - **ESC** key (terminates program)
     - Alert Window will pop out to ask for confirmation
-    -
+  - **P** key to mute/unmute game audio

   - **Bugs Fixed**
     - Keys other than arrow keys won't be able to make any movement during the game